Schedule of Events

 Tue, 11 Apr 2017, 5:30 PM – Sun Room, Memorial Union - In a time of constant change, it’s more important than ever for Americans to focus on ensuring their financial well-being.
 Roger W. Ferguson, Jr., CEO of Fortune 100 financial services firm TIAA and former Vice Chair of the Federal Reserve, will offer advice on steps that every individual can take, no matter what ups and downs may occur in the economy and markets.
 Ferguson represented the Federal Reserve on several international policy groups and served on key Federal Reserve System committees.
 As the only Governor in Washington DC on 9/11, he led the Fed's initial response to the terrorist attacks, taking actions that kept the U.S. financial system functioning while reassuring the global financial community.
 College of Business CEO Series and Economic Forum Series

-Tue, 11 Apr 2017, 8:00 PM – Richard and Joan Stark Lecture Hall, 1148 Gerdin Business Building - Alan Barkema retired from the Federal Reserve Bank of Kansas City in February 2012 as senior vice president and director of research.
-He also served as professor and head of the Agricultural Economics Department at Oklahoma State University from 1996 to 1999.
-A native of Alexander, Iowa, Barkema holds BS, MS and PhD degrees from Iowa State University and an MS degree from Cornell University.
-He is a graduate of the Executive Program at Stanford University.
+Tue, 11 Apr 2017, 8:00 PM – Richard and Joan Stark Lecture Hall, 1148 Gerdin Business Building - Alan Barkema was senior vice president and director of research at the Federal Reserve Bank of Kansas City and a former professor and head of the Agricultural Economics Department at Oklahoma State University.
+He founded Apical Economics, LLC, following his retirement in 2012 and continues to speak widely on developments in the economy and agriculture.
+A native of Alexander, Iowa, Barkema received a bachelor’s degree in farm operations as well as an MS and PhD in agricultural economics from Iowa State.
+He also holds an MS in plant genetics from Cornell University and is a graduate of the Executive Program at Stanford University.
 Carl and Marjory Hertz Lecture on Emerging Issues in Agriculture

 Transformative Technologies for Sustainable Global Development - Shashi Buluswar